(208) 806-1218

 About the River

+No list of the best fly fishing rivers in Idaho would be complete without the South Fork of the Boise.
 The most popular and productive section for fly fishing is the tailwater between Anderson Dam Reservoir and the Blacks Cr.
 Bridge.
 From the dam to Danskin Bridge provides easy road access.
 The canyon section below Danskin Bridge provides some fantastic and less pressured trout water, but can only be accessed by a committing and challenging float.
-The South Fork of the Boise doesn’t have the prestige of Idaho’s traditionally acclaimed trout waters (such as Henry’s Fork, Silver Creek, South Fork of the Snake, The Middle Fork if the Salmon, or Kelly Creek), but this cold tailwater holds some of the largest rainbows in the state for a river of its size.
+The South Fork of the Boise doesn’t have the prestige of Idaho’s traditionally acclaimed trout waters (such as Henry’s Fork, Silver Creek, South Fork of the Snake, The Middle Fork if the Salmon, or Kelly Creek), but this cold tailwater holds some of the largest rainbows in the state for a river of its size, making it a top fly fishing river in Idaho.
 Along with the Owyhee River, this is a popular day trip destination for Boise anglers.

 Rules & Regulations on the South Fork of the Boise.